-(From: Kolbe and Kramer, Planning Seafood Freezing)2001
+(From Kolbe and Kramer, Planning Seafood Freezing)2001

 There are several approaches to measuring temperatures, particularly of frozen products.

-drill and probe.
-This doesn't really measure "freeze time", but it does tell the operator what the approximate core temperature is at the end of the freezing cycle.
+the most common approach in the industry, particularly for frozen blocks, is to drill and probe.
+This doesn't really measure "freeze time," but it tells the operator the approximate core temperature at the end of the freezing cycle.

-Temperature Measurement and Fish, the Torry Advisory Note of J.Graham (1977), gives a good account of these practices.
+Temperature Measurement and Fish, the Torry Advisory Note of J. Graham (1977), gives a good account of these practices.

 The procedure for drill-and-probe is this:

 Remove the frozen product from the freezer or cold store and immediately drill a deep (4 inches or more) small-diameter hole only slightly larger than the diameter of your temperature sensor.
-If the active part of the sensor is right at its tip, and if it contacts the bottom of the hole long enough for everything to equilibrate (maybe a minute or so), then you can expect to measure temperatures within 1 oF of the true core temperature.
-However if done wrong, errors can reach 35o F (Graham, 1977; Johnston et al 1994).
-Our own demonstrations with frozen surimi blocks have found that temperatures can easily vary from right-on to 10-12o F too high.
+If the active part of the sensor is right at its tip, and if it contacts the bottom of the hole long enough for everything to equilibrate (maybe a minute or so), then you can expect to measure temperatures within 1 degree F of the actual core temperature.
+However, if done wrong, errors can reach 35 degrees F (Graham, 1977; Johnston et al., 1994).
+Our demonstrations with frozen surimi blocks have found that temperatures can easily vary from right-on to 10–12 degrees F too high.

 Table I